 So, is it cheaper to live on or off campus?
 Let’s take a closer look.

-Grace College, one of UQ’s most affordable residential colleges, charges a minimum of $380/week.
-This includes a standard, fully furnished private room, access to a shared bathroom, a weekly community dinner, all utilities and a weekly linen laundry service.
-A meal plan can be added to the standard room price – you can choose from 1, 2 or 3 meals per day.
-If you want to add a full meal plan (3 meals per day, 7 days a week) to your boarding cost, it rises to $555/week.
+Grace College, one of UQ’s most affordable residential colleges, charges a minimum of $525/week.
+This 'basic community package' includes a standard, fully furnished private room, access to a shared bathroom, daily continental breakfasts, a weekly community dinner, all utilities and a weekly linen laundry service.
+Extra meals can be added to your package for $18 per meal.

 Most colleges offer a range of other add-ons for an additional fee, including parking, club memberships and O-Week activities.
-You can also choose to upgrade your room for a higher price – this may involve securing a room with a bit more space or sharing a bathroom with only one other person.
+You can also choose to upgrade your room for a higher price – this may involve securing a room with a bit more space or an ensuite.
 The benefit of this system is that you can choose what you want to add on, in accordance with your budget.

 When considering how much living on campus costs, remember that your weekly board will include access to all your college or residence’s communal facilities.
 This could include things like a pool, gym, cinema, music room, games room, study space and BBQ area.
 Check your accommodation provider’s website to see exactly what’s included in your weekly board – you may be surprised by just how much you’re getting!

 Students living at UQ's Kev Carmody House can enjoy a cinema, private gym, rooftop pool deck, makerspace, games room, music room and podcast studio.